sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

    ![Accept the license agreement and Oracle Database 11g Express Edition Release 2 for Windows x64 are highlighted under Oracle Database Express Edition 11g Release 2.](./media/oracle-11g-download.png "Oracle 11g download")

 4. Accept the license agreement, when prompted, and then select **Download OracleXE112_Win64.zip**.
+You might need to select the **Oracle License Agreement** link and scroll to the bottom of the agreement to enable the checkbox.

    ![The license agreement checkbox is checked on the license agreement dialog.](media/download-oracle-xe.png "Download Oracle XE")